There are many things to worry about when it comes to thinking about your home.

 1. Frequent Repair Costs

-It is normal for a heating unit to eventually need a part replacement or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much repairing along the way.
+It is normal for a heating unit to eventually need a part replacement or a little attention once a year to make sure everything is running correctly, but a well-maintained heating unit should work without much repairing along the way.
 A few indications that your system may be in need of replacing are below:

-A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heater, it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach 50% of the present value of the heater, it’s likely time to replace your furnace.

 2. Energy Efficiency

 Are your energy are a little more expensive than they were last year?
 That may be a sign that some part of your HVAC system is weakening.
-Most companies can provide a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in deciding if your heating unit is in need of replacing.
-Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
+Most companies can give you a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in determining if your heating unit is in need of replacing.
+Older heating systems can be very inefficient, while newer systems are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age